Confidence intervals for the Poisson distribution: Discussion

 \subsection{Connectedness}

 We have already argued that for the Poisson distribution, connected intervals are the sensible choice.
-Since if we start with a disconnected interval we can always fill in the values in the gap, all of our methods allow for this property and satisfy it as implemented here.
+If we start with a disconnected interval we can always fill in the values in the gap(s).
+All of our methods allow for this property and satisfy it as implemented here.
+We can improve coverage by relaxing this requirement, but this would be at the cost of unintuitive complexity and we do not consider doing this.